Below are the most popular questions about admissions to Bedales that have been raised at our Open Mornings by prospective students and parents.

 We offer access to top quality coaching, a broad range of sports, outstanding facilities, a competitive spirit but with a strong emphasis on fair play and respect for the opposition and opportunities for gifted and talented sports players to develop their elite skills.
 Pupils who enjoy sport can benefit from the greater degree of choice offered at Bedales by opting for more sports related activities in addition to the compulsory sports curriculum.
 The main sports for boys are football, hockey, cricket and tennis.
 For girls, these are hockey, netball, football, tennis and rounders.
 Other sports offered through the curriculum and activities programme include rugby, basketball, horse-riding, sailing, diving, martial arts, and climbing.
 Pupils with particular sporting ability join the gifted and talented programme which offers regular visits to university sports departments and workshops with visiting elite athletes (such as Team GB hockey player and Olympic gold medallist Alex Danson).
 We are particularly proud that our students are offered the chance to qualify as sports leaders and coaches, and to develop their coaching skills with younger children at Bedales Prep and Pre-prep Schools.
 We do have a number of students playing sport at county, regional and national level.
 We want our pupils to keep fit, healthy and have fun.
 Those pupils who partake of only the compulsory sports element can choose alternative activities such as in Outdoor Work (perhaps assisting with the management of the school’s flock of Jacob Sheep or rebuilding a Land Rover) or the Theatre (eg. stage management).

 Bedales is one of the first UK schools to appoint a Head of Global Awareness to oversee our local, national and international community initiatives.
-Activities include volunteering locally (eg. at Sustainability Centre Green Fair), at the King's Arms local charity in Petersfield, and an annual visit to a community in Swaziland where students have installed running water and constructed a hostel .
+Activities include volunteering locally (eg. at Sustainability Centre Green Fair), at the King's Arms local charity in Petersfield, and an annual visit to a community in Eswatini where students have installed running water and constructed a hostel .
 We are looking to ensure that through both the curricular and extra-curricular programmes, Bedales students develop a well balanced, ethically minded view of the world.
-A new Bedales Assessed Course qualification in Global Awareness was introduced in 2016 and is proving popular with students.
+Our Bedales Assessed Course qualification in Global Awareness was introduced in 2016 and is proving popular with students.
+This was followed by a new Sixth Form Pre-U course in Global Perspectives and Research.

 Music, for performers and listeners alike, is central to our daily life.
 Bedales offers every musician challenging opportunities in which to study and take part in concerts, both at school and on tours abroad.
 There are individual practice rooms which are available in our Music School for pupils.
 There is a comprehensive selection of visiting music teachers offering the full range of additional lessons and ABRSM examinations.
 Pupils are free to use other spaces and classrooms and it is not uncommon to find a group of students rehearsing a play in the Lupton Hall, a student playing the organ in the Quad or Dunhurst pupils rehearsing in the Prep School's Music department.
 The events programme which is mainly based in the school's Olivier Theatre is packed with drama productions and musical concerts, including the two Bedales and Dunhurst Rock Shows.